Enbridge, Enterprise to double Seaway oil pipeline

 The projects, when completed by mid-2014, should help end the glut of landlocked U.S. crude that has driven the price of U.S. benchmark West Texas Intermediate crude below the price of European Brent crude by as much as $28 a barrel.

 Fast-rising supplies of crude from Canada’s oil sands and the U.S. state of North Dakota have inundated the U.S. Midwest, distorting global oil markets.
-The deep regional crude oil discount that has padded profits for Midwest refiners like Marathon.
+The deep regional crude oil discount that has padded profits for Midwest refiners like Marathon (MPC.N).

 The expansion would add 450,000 barrels per day (bpd) of capacity to the Seaway system, raising its capacity to 850,000 bpd by mid-2014, Enbridge said in a statement.
 The companies agreed to reverse the Seaway line last year, allowing it to pump crude from the Cushing, Oklahoma, oil hub to the Texas coast.